AlexeyMK/alexeymk.com/_posts/2012-07-22-my-370-dollar-adjustable-sit-stand-desk-setup.md

 ---
+date: 2012-07-22 21:54:14
+description: ' that results in an email asking where one buys such a thing.
+One buys such a thing on amazon.'
 layout: post
-title: !
-'My $370 Adjustable Sit-Stand Desk Setup'
-description: " that results in an email asking where one buys such a thing.
-One buys such a thing on amazon."
 published: true
-date: 2012-07-22 21:54:14
 tags:
-- cool products
-- advice
+- review
-- quick post
+- personal-productivity
+title: My $370 Adjustable Sit-Stand Desk Setup
 ---

 Whenever a friend visits our HQ, I proudly show off my [combination sit/stand desk](http://www.amazon.com/WorkFit-S-Single-HD-Sit-Stand-Worstation/dp/B003WQ4GXQ/alexcom0ca-20).
 Often, that results in an email asking where one buys such a thing.
 One buys such a thing on amazon.